 About the Innovation Awards

+As a diverse international membership organization with a shared commitment to digital preservation, the NDSA understands the importance of innovation and risk-taking in developing and supporting a broad range of successful digital preservation activities.
 Acknowledging that innovative digital stewardship can take many forms, eligibility for these awards has been left purposely broad.
-Anyone or any project or institution acting in the context described above can be nominated for an award.
-Nominees do not have to be NDSA member institutions or individuals or project staff affiliated with member institutions, but they must evidence innovative engagement with the theory and practice of long-term digital preservation at a level of national or international importance.
+Anyone or any project or institution acting in the context of the above categories can be nominated for an award.
+Nominees do not have to be NDSA member institutions or individuals or project staff affiliated with member institutions, but must evidence innovative engagement with the theory and practice of long-term digital preservation stewardship at a level of national or international importance.
 Nominators similarly do not need to be affiliated with NDSA member institutions.
+Self-nomination is accepted and encouraged, as are submissions reflecting the needs and accomplishments of historically marginalized and underrepresented communities.
 More information on the awards, including previous awardees, is available on this page.
 This is your chance to help us highlight and reward novel, risk-taking and inventive approaches to the challenges of digital preservation.

 These awards focus on recognizing excellence in one or more of the following areas: